 ADR-DT02: Relay Setup as Go Subcommand (Replace Bash Section 6.5)

-Context: relay-server/setup.sh section 6.5 generated relay node configuration (192 lines of bash).
+Context: tools/relay-setup.sh section 6.5 generated relay node configuration (192 lines of bash).
 It duplicated config YAML that already existed in Go’s config_template.go, creating a maintenance burden where changes had to be made in two places.

 Alternatives considered: